agherardi97/PowerBI_DevOps_Session/README.md

+DISCLAIMER: the .yaml files I'm using to run the pipelines were generated using Claude Code, corrected by me and thoroughly tested to make sure they work in different scenarios.
+However, there might be more efficient ways to do what they are doing.
+If you notice some possible improvements, let me know and I'll be happy to integrate them.

 # DevOps for Power BI: Ensuring Best Practices Compliance

 > Automated validation for Power BI Semantic Models and Reports using Tabular Editor BPA and PBI Inspector v2